One could argue that an all-white shoe is the purest expression of sneaker design.

-Here, the shoe does not rely on complicated cushioning systems or loud colors as a styling crutch.
-The use of clean lines and materials is substance enough.
-Also, an interesting back-story or historical legacy doesn’t hurt either.
+Here, the shoe does not rely on loud colors or patterns as a styling crutch; the use of clean lines and materials is enough.

-The aesthetic minimalism also gives white sneakers immense style versatility.
-Much like a pair of blue jeans, these shoes effortlessly blend with almost anything you wear – business casuals and Neapolitan suits included.
+The aesthetic minimalism of a white sneaker offers immense versatility.
+Like a pair of blue jeans, these shoes effortlessly blend with almost everything you wear – business casuals and Neapolitan suits included.

 Retro silhouettes have another thing going for them.
-Some of the shoes have been around for more than half a century – they then turn into a lifestyle staple with widespread acceptance.
+Some of the shoes have been around for more than half a century, so they’re unlikely to fade away into obscurity.
+It never hurts to have an interesting back-story or historical legacy.

-Pricing is also what makes some of the classic sneakers popular.
+The pricing is what makes some of the classic sneakers popular.
 Most of the shoes retail below $100 – and the canvas models cost nearly half of that.
-For a relatively affordable price, retro sneakers offer an excellent blend of style, comfort, and durability – a value proposition that is not easily met.
+For a relatively affordable price, retro sneakers offer an excellent blend of style, comfort, and durability – a value proposition that is not easily met by modern sneakers.

-And lastly, wearing a stylish white sneaker shows that you’re someone with an impeccable fashion taste.
+And lastly, wearing a stylish white sneaker is a sign of impeccable fashion taste.

 Most of the shoes featured in this guide are true vintage classics with a history spanning several decades.
 Except for the Cole Haan GrandPro sneaker and Veja V10, that is.

-The Cole Haan is here because some people want the classic tennis styling without the firm cushioning of the cupsole design.
+The Cole Haan is here because some people like the classic tennis styling without the firm cushioning of the cupsole design.
 With its lightweight EVA cushioning, the Grandpro Laser-cut happens to be an excellent workaround for reducing weight and increasing ride comfort.

 A distilled list of 15 shoes doesn’t do justice to the vast realm of white trainers.
 Thus, we’ve squeezed in a few under the ‘also see’ section.
 The recommendations are sorted alphabetically:

 1) adidas Stan Smith

 Contrary to sneaker folklore, the original 1965 adidas Stan Smith wasn’t made for the eponymous American Tennis player.
 It was designed in collaboration with the French Tennis player Robert Haillet.
 It was only in 1971 that this model got re-branded and endorsed by Stan Smith on the tennis court.